Treatment for shingles

 - Avoid contact with the following people until the skin forms scabs:

-- pregnant women who have never been vaccinated against chickenpox or chickenpox;
+- Pregnant women who have never been vaccinated against chickenpox or chickenpox;

-- premature or low birth weight babies; and
+- Premature or low-birth-weight babies; and

-- people with weakened immune systems, such as people receiving immunosuppressive drugs or undergoing chemotherapy, organ transplant recipients, and people with human immunodeficiency virus (HIV) infection.
+- People with weakened immune systems, such as people receiving immunosuppressive drugs or undergoing chemotherapy, organ transplant recipients, and people with human immunodeficiency virus (HIV) infection,

 Some people are at greater risk of getting herpes.
 This includes people who

-- are over 50 years old.
+- Are over 50 years old.
 Shingles are most common in people over 50.
 The risk increases with age.

 - Are undergoing cancer treatment.
 Radiation therapy or chemotherapy can lower your resistance to disease and cause shingles.

 - Are you taking certain medications?
-Medicines designed to prevent organ transplant rejection can increase the risk of shingles, as can long-term use of steroids such as prednisone.
+Medicines designed to prevent organ transplant rejection can increase the risk of shingles, as can the long-term use of steroids such as prednisone.

-- have medical problems that prevent the immune system from functioning correctly, such as certain types of cancer, such as leukemia and lymphoma, and the human immunodeficiency virus (HIV)
+- Have medical problems that prevent the immune system from functioning correctly, such as certain types of cancer, such as leukemia and lymphoma, and the human immunodeficiency virus (HIV)

-- receive drugs that impede the proper functioning of the immune system, such as steroids and drugs administered after organ transplantation
+- Receive drugs that impede the proper functioning of the immune system, such as steroids and drugs administered after organ transplantation.

 How to prevent shingles?